sujith3g/sujith3g.github.io/_posts/2015-07-04-test-meteor-package-using-tinytest-on-android-device.md

 So I was about to use Tinytest for testing the package.

 But how to test the cordova-specific feature ?.
 I read the Meteor Cordova Phonegap Integration guide from [here](https://github.com/meteor/meteor/wiki/Meteor-Cordova-Phonegap-integration).
 They mentioned about how to perform tests in an android device [here](https://github.com/meteor/meteor/wiki/Meteor-Cordova-Phonegap-integration#testing).
-Now I tried the following
+Now I tried the following:

 ```
 meteor test-packages --android-device ./